 Last step; search your genre and look at best practices for layout, font, and cover design.
 You’ll want to hold to those standards to create a book that looks like your genre to readers.

-#4 Create A Style Guide
+#4 Create a Style Guide

 I love guides and templates.
 It’s an easy way to ensure long-term consistency.
 For your books, that’s akin to branding.
 You don’t see brands like Nike or McDonald’s flippantly changing their logos or fonts, do you?